-Also, at the Animal Kingdom, balloons and plastic straws are not allowed.
-There are also some additional restrictions at waterparks and the Wide World of Sport which you should check before you visit.
+Also, balloons and plastic straws are not allowed at the Animal Kingdom.
+There are also some additional restrictions at Waterparks and the Wide World of Sport which you should check before you visit.

-However, Disney reserve the right to prohibit any item which they consider might be harmful or disruptive.
+However, Disney reserves the right to prohibit any item they consider harmful or disruptive.

 Dress Code at Walt Disney World

 Walt Disney World reserves the right to refuse admission to guests who they feel are dressed inappropriately.
-This also covers tattoos which should be covered up if they might be considered inappropriate.
+This also covers tattoos that should be covered up if considered inappropriate.

-Proper attire, including shoes and shirts, must be worn at all times.
-Perhaps surprisingly, this includes the wearing of costumes & masks by all guests over the age of 14.
-However, there are slightly different policies, which you should check in advance, for Halloween parties and Run Disney events.
+Proper attire, including shoes and shirts, must always be worn.
+Perhaps surprisingly, this includes wearing costumes & masks by all guests over the age of 14.
+However, there are slightly different policies for Halloween parties and Run Disney events, which you should check in advance.

 Strollers at Walt Disney World